-- Young people want Government to recognise their potential to be a force for good in Ireland and in the world.
-They want Government and the international community to allow them to play an active role in achieving the SDGs.
+- Young people want the Government to recognise their potential to be a force for good in Ireland and in the world.
+They want both the Government and the international community to allow them to play an active role in achieving the SDGs.

 - Young people want the Government to tackle poverty (including homelessness) in Ireland and internationally.

 - Young people want Ireland to mainstream the SDGs throughout all Government actions and policies.
 Young people want Ireland to be a leader internationally and help other states achieve the SDGs to ensure that no one around the world is left behind, reaching the furthest behind first.

 The role of education will be central to Ireland and to the world in achieving the SDGs by 2030.
 Young People are calling on the Irish Government to recognise the importance of SDG 4.7 in providing educational opportunities to better understand the world in which we live, our role in society, and support our empowerment to bring about change at personal, local, national, and global level

 4.7: By 2030 ensure all learners acquire knowledge and skills needed to promote sustainable development, including among others through education for sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship, and appreciation of cultural diversity and of culture’s contribution to sustainable development